nijoe1/CertifyHub/README.md

 ## Technologies Used

 - Hypercerts: Showcasing project details and ensuring transparency.
+Certify-hub integrates hypercerts to add a feedback layer, a project update layer and a funding layer on top of them.
-- IPFS and Filecoin (NFT.Storage and CO2.Transform): Storing and retrieving project-related content in a decentralized manner.
+- IPFS and Filecoin (NFT.Storage and CO2.Transform): Storing and retrieving project-related content in a decentralized manner using NFT.Storage.
+And CO2.Transform to support Template contributors and validate their template assets.
-- Drips Protocol: Supporting stream payments and traditional funding splits.
+- Drips Protocol: Supporting stream payments to hypercerts based on the shares of each project shareholder and traditional funding splits.
 - Tableland: Storing contract interactions with decentralized access control.
-- Ethereum Name Service (ENS): Providing user-friendly Ethereum addresses.
+- Ethereum Name Service (ENS): Providing user-friendly Ethereum addresses together with a user profile.

 ## Contracts